jntm7/Yumikord/README.md

 *Elevate your Discord community with **Yumiko** - a versatile and multifunctional bot!*

+Created as a passion project, feel free to give this a star, clone the repo and contribute!

 ## 🛠️ Setup

 ### 🔨 Step 1: Creating a Discord Application